Federal Direct Parent PLUS Loan

 - Parent must be the biological or adoptive parent of the student for whom they are borrowing

-- Parent cannot have an adverse credit history (a credit check will be done)
+- Parent cannot have an adverse credit history (a credit check will be performed)

 - Both the parent and student must not be in default on any federal education loans or owe an overpayment on a federal education grant.